Omnidirectional type inference for ML: principality any way: Overview

 \parcomment{Limitations}

-However, there is usually no optimal assignment of modes: for any choice of modes, some programs will typecheck successfully, while others will fail unnecessarily.
-Yet, the typing rules must irrevocably commit to a fixed set of modes, after which, principal types often exist, but only with respect to a specification that made non-principal choices to begin with.
-For instance, \code{ex_6} would be ill-typed using the above rules for polytypes (with \Rule{Syn-App}).
+While this approach yields a remarkably clean account of \polytypes, it suffers from the fundamental limitation of bidirectional typing: there is generally no optimal assignment of modes.
+For any choice of modes, some programs will typecheck successfully, while others will fail unnecessarily.
+Yet, the typing rules must irrevocably commit to a fixed set of modes, after which, principal types exist, but only with respect to a specification that made non-principal choices to begin with.
+For instance, \code{ex_6} would be ill-typed under the rules of \cref{fig:bidir-poly}.